Our Services

 If any of these occur, log your readings and share them with your doctor.

 If you experience worrisome symptoms—such as severe dizziness, confusion, or fainting—you should act promptly.
-To help you understand whether your symptoms require immediate attention, try using this Medically approved LLM Symptom Checker Chat Bot for personalized insights.
+To quickly evaluate whether your symptoms might be related to blood sugar changes or require immediate medical attention, you can check your symptoms with a free AI-powered assessment tool that provides personalized insights in just minutes.
 Remember, online tools can help you triage symptoms but aren't a replacement for in-person medical evaluation when you're seriously ill.

 Your doctor's goal in monitoring your glucose is not to scare you but to keep you safe and healthy while you enjoy the potential perks of EGCG.
 Regular follow-ups may include: